Exchange 2016 and 2019 End of Life Happening in 1 Month

 How to Act Before the Exchange EOL Deadline?

 Exchange on-premise admins are recommended to take action now.
-This is because the October 14, 2025, deadline for Exchange Server 2016 and 2019 End of Life is closer than it appears.
+This is because the October 14, 2025, deadline for Exchange Server 2016 and 2019 End of Life is less than one month away.

 Migration projects take significant time and even greater planning.
 The earlier you begin the transition, the better it is for your organization.
 As you have ample time to complete prerequisites like recovering mailboxes from a failed Exchange 2016 server.
 All you have to do is follow this micro checklist.